enso-org/enso-archive/doc/syntax/specification/syntax.md

 As we still want to have a minimal syntax for such use-cases, Enso enforces the following rules around naming:

-- All identifiers are named using `snake_case`.
+- All identifiers are named as follows.
+This is known as 'variable' form.
-- This can also be written `Snake_Case`
-- Names of the first form can be colloquially referred to as 'variable names', while names of the second form can be referred to as 'type names'.
+  + Each 'word' in the identifier must be lower-case or a number.
+  + Words in the identifier are separated using `_`.
+  + Numbers may not occur as the first 'word' in an identifier.
+- An identifier named as above can be referred to by capitalizing the first letter of each 'word' in the identifier.
+This is known as 'referent' form.
 - No mixed-format names are allowed (e.g. `HTTP`, `foO`, `make_New`, or `Make_new`).
-These will be rejected by the parser.
+These should be rejected by the compiler.
 - We _strongly encourage_ using capitalised identifiers to refer to atoms.

 Name resolution obeys the following rules:

-- In contexts where it is _ambiguous_ as to whether a name is fresh or should bind an identifier in scope, the second format refers to binding a name in scope, while the first refers to a fresh variable.
+- Contexts where it is _ambiguous_ as to whether a name is fresh or should refer to an identifier in scope are known as _pattern contexts_.
+- In a pattern context, an identifier in referent form will _always_ refer to a name in scope, whereas an identifier in variable form is interpreted as the creation of a fresh identifier.
-- This behaviour _only_ occurs in ambiguous contexts.
+- This behaviour _only_ occurs in pattern contexts.
 In all other contexts, both conventions refer to that name already in scope.
 - Operator names behave as variable names when placed in a prefix position (e.g. `+ a b`).
 - Operator names behave as type names when placed in an infix position (e.g.
   `a + b`).
-- All literals (e.g. `1` and `"Hello"`) are treated as constructor names.
+- All literals (e.g. `1` and `"Hello"`) are treated as referent names.

 Identifiers are introduced by:

 - Naming them in a binding (assignments and function arguments).
 - Using them in a pattern matching context (free variables).

-While, through much of the language's history, we have used `camelCase` (with its disambiguating cousin `CamelCase`), this has been decided against for one primary reason:

-- Names using snake case are far easier to read, and optimising code for readability is _overwhelmingly_ important in a context where novice users are involved.
+- Using them in a type ascription (free variables).

 ### Localised Naming
 We do, however, recognise that there is sometimes a need for unicode characters